SOUP & SANDWICH

 The society holds its general meetings in the Centre’s Games Room except for July, August and December.
 It’s open to the public.
 The society’s executive has its meeting in the Centre’s Boardroom.

 1:00 p.m. – 3:00 p.m.
 Every Wednesday of month

-The guild is dedicated to learning the textile skills used by our ancestors and educating others by passing these skills on to following generations.
+We are dedicated to learning the textile skills used for generations and educating others by passing on these skills.

-It has been very active in demonstrating at fairs, visiting classrooms, holding workshops and encouraging others to get involved with the age-old skills of spinning, weaving, knitting, felt making and dyeing with natural and synthetic dyes – all with a great variety of natural fibres.
+Founded in 1993, we have been very active demonstrating at fairs, visiting classrooms, holding workshops and encouraging others to get involved with the age-old skills of spinning, weaving, knitting, felt making and dyeing with natural and synthetic dyes – all with a great variety of natural fibres.

 Members work as a group in strong support of the Women’s Rural Resource Centre in Strathroy providing handmade items as needed by the residents.

-Spinning – meets 1st Wednesday of the month at 1:00 p.m.
+Spinning – meets 1st Wednesday.
 All spinners are welcome.
 Classes for new spinners are available.
-Contact Jane van Arnhem at (519) 652-3978.
+Contact Jane at (519) 652-3978.

 TAI CHI – Ongoing